[LACTO] Mom's easy yougurt recipe &

 which means 'rags') into a bowl.
 Dump in the second can of tomatoes,

-the juice from the first, the remaining lemon juice, onion, salt and pepper,
+the juice from the first, the remaining lemon juice, onion, salt

 and any remaining filling.
-Mix, and dump on top of the rolls in the
+Mix, and dump on top of the rolls in

 pot.
 Add about 1 cup of water (won't quite cover it).